sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 > I see a high bust potential of very young players drafted in mid-late lottery.
 Historic data shows that teams are better off drafting 20-year-olds with those picks.

 Players drafted between picks 15-21 have a success rate between 55-60%, except for 23-year-olds, who have a lower rate at 50%.
-Similarly, players drafted between picks 22-30 have a success rate of ~58 across different age groups, except for 23-year-olds, who have a lower rate at 52%.
+Similarly, players drafted between picks 22-30 have a success rate of ~58% across different age groups, except for 23-year-olds, who have a lower rate of 52%.
 It's interesting to see that players with non-lottery draft picks (i.e., Picks 15-30) have similar success rates.
 In general, older players (22, 23-year-olds) drafted in non-lottery 1st round over-perform average success rate, while the younger players are at the average success rate.

 In the second round, the only group with a success rate above 50% is the 19-year-olds drafted in picks 1-9, with a value of 54%.